kevin-kaianalytics/reverse_geo_id/README.md

-# reverse_geo_id
+This script was developed for a COVID-19 related study at UW to help recovery address information from GeoIDs (latitude and longitude).
+Simply upload a csv file with two columns: "Location Latitude" and "Location Longitude".
+You may also wish to include additional columns such as a unique ID to link the results back to your dataset.
+I recommend against uploading any private information onto Google Colab.
+The best pracitice is to save a copy of this code into your own Google Drive. *Be aware of any laws governing how and where your dataset can be uploaded.

-This script was developed for a COVID-19 related study at UW to help recovery address information from GeoIDs (latitude and longitude)
+For any questions please email us at: info@kaianalytics.com